 They are to be trained up in the way “they should go.”
 It cannot be the way they want to go.
 Each child defaults to foolishness and sin from Adam.
 Without training against that default instinct, they will grow into committed and hardened sinners.
 No training is default training – you will have a fool for a child (Pr 29:15).
 The way they should go is the way of righteousness laid out plainly in Scripture (Deut 6:4-9; 29:29; Eph 6:4).
 It must not be the way the world would have them go, for that is Satan’s way (Eph 2:1-3).

 When they are “old,” they will follow the training.
-Here is a promise to be believed, but it also allows for possible difficulties during adolescence, or the teenage years, before they are “old.”
+Here is a promise to be believed, but it also allows for possible difficulties during adolescent, teenage, or youthful years, before they are “old.”
 Properly trained as a child, the teenage years do not have to be difficult.
 If trained consistently, they will revert to their training as an adult.
-Believe it!
-Count on it!
+Believe it.
+Count on it.

 What is child training?
 It is a consistent example of righteous living that the child can first feel and then observe as they grow up.
 It is teaching the existence of God and the absolute authority of the Bible.
 It is enforcing God’s rules and parental authority strictly and severely.
 It is teaching by reproof and the rod.
 It is teaching by repetition throughout the day.
 It is using both positive and negative reinforcement for behavior.
 It is a very open relationship with children, allowing them to know you and learning them well.

 Previous generations grew up on farms observing the training of animals.
 If they did not train certain animals, the family would either starve or be severely handicapped.
-Child training was easy after watching colts broken and mules trained for the plow.
+Child training was easy after breaking colts and training mules for the plow.
 There is no rocket science here, and the search for new or creative techniques misses the mark.
-Any parent can train their children, if they will flush their selfishness and slothfulness and get busy!
-It is a modern shame that seeing-eye dogs can be trained, but children cannot!
+Any parent can train their children, if they will flush their selfishness and slothfulness and get busy.
+It is a modern shame that seeing-eye dogs can be trained, but children cannot.

 The children of this generation are a mess.
-Many are arrogant, foolish, ignorant, lazy, immature, profane, rebellious, selfish, and wasteful.
+Most are arrogant, foolish, ignorant, lazy, immature, profane, rebellious, selfish, or wasteful.
 There is a cause of this personal and social dysfunction.
-Their parents were too busy, selfish, and lazy to train them.
+Their parents were too busy, selfish, or lazy to train them.
 The consequences are a generation of fools, which will beget more and worse fools.
 America’s future is bleak, not because of Washington, but because of foolish parents.